I want to introduce a concept I call The Side Hustle Snowball.

 Side note: Just realized I’ve been a full-time side hustler for 8 years!

 But if you rely on your car to commute for work, why not put it to work for you — at least enough to pay for itself.
-I bet you could drive for Uber or Lyft (currently offering a $250 sign-up bonus) one or two nights a month and cover your monthly vehicle expenses.
+I bet you could drive with Lyft (currently offering a $1000 first-month guarantee) one or two nights a month and cover your monthly vehicle expenses.

 If you don’t want other people in your car, there are a dozen different delivery services that have popped up as part of the “sharing economy.”

 Internet and TV – $80.91.